 Lots of people have great ideas.
 Lots of people witness great moments.
 But there is an art to the witnessing, an art to seeing.
 And with art, the more you perfect your process the better you are.
 So take this to photography.
 See, capture and then refine.
 What is your image really about?
 Graphically, what elements of your image focus things and what elements muddle things?
 This is where you enhance the focusing aspects and mitigate the muddling.
 That is what processing is.
 You are tuning your vision.

 When you see with your eyes, your brain does this.
 When you shoot straight to JPEG, your camera’s firmware does this.
 It happens no matter what, it is an element of seeing.
 Simplification and processing must happen to see an image.
 There is truly no way to capture an image without some kind of refinement happening whether you like it or not.
 Pinhole camera?
-Guess what, the physics of the pinhole are simplifying the scene — hell even the availability of light simplify the scene.
+Guess what, the physics of the pinhole are simplifying the scene — hell even the availability of light simplifies the scene.
 Reality is incredibly complex.
-To record it, you must simplify.
+To record it best, you must simplify.

 Too, you must maintain control over that simplification.
 To be an artist, you should be the one at the helm of the process.
 Don’t let the engineers that designed your camera’s firmware make your images — make them yourself.
 The beauty you saw, you were the one who saw it and you know best what exactly you were seeing.
 So make sure others see it, and highlight it.